johnturner4004/Learning_CPP/README.md

 * To change a variable simply set the variable equal to the new value
   * Must be the same type of data
   * ex. name = "Blake";

+## 4 Data Types

+This contains one of each variable type as an example.
+Was not compiled as the compiled program would not do anything.
+It honestly could have just been a md file but I decided to use it to practice my basic structure for a C++ program

+### Types of Data:

+* char: a single character
+* string: a string of characters
+* int: a whole number
+* float: a decimal number
+* double: a longer decimal number
+* bool: true or false values